 Satoshi Ohashi (China) Director - China B.Arch, AIA, JAA

 Born in Japan and raised in America, Satoshi Ohashi has worked globally in New York, London, Paris and Tokyo.
 He has worked and collaborated closely with Zaha Hadid since 1987.
-He is currently a Senior Associate at ZHA directing the Beijing studio.
+He is currently a Associate Director at ZHA directing the Beijing studio.
 Satoshi is continuously pursuing the possibilities of architecture and design from large scale urban design to smaller scale furniture and product design.

 He has received numerous awards including 2005 IIDA International Lighting Award, NTT DoCoMo Kansai Telecommunications Tower and 2009 CIID China International Interior Design Awards.